-First Offense - When there is a code of conduct violation, the athlete is suspended for at least 25% of the season.
-If the infraction occurs within the last 25% of the regular season's games/matches, this suspension will last into the next season in which the athlete would normally compete.
+- a.
+First Offense When there is a code of conduct violation, the student involved in extracurricular activities is suspended for at least 25% of the season.
+If the infraction occurs within the last 25% of the regular season's games/matches, this suspension will last into the next season in which the athlete would normally compete. - b.
+Second Offense with a calendar year of the first offense will result in a forfeiture of an entire season.
+Example: if 50% of a season is left, the penalty will carry into 50% of the next season. - c.
+Second Offense outside of a calendar year of the first offense will result in 50% of the season. - d.
+Any additional offenses may result in a forfeiture of all extra-curricular activities for the remainder of the student's high school career. - C. Guidelines for Applying Shoreland Lutheran High School's Code of Conduct - a.
+During a suspension, a student involved in extracurricular activities may practice (coach's discretion).

-- 2. Second Offense with a calendar year of the first offense will result in a forfeiture of an entire season.
-Example: if 50% of a season is left, the penalty will carry into 50% of the next season. - 3.
-Second Offense outside of a calendar year of the first offense will result in 50% of a season. - 4.
-Any additional offenses may result in a forfeiture of all co-curricular activities for the remainder of the student's high school career. - C. Guidelines for Applying Shoreland Lutheran High School's Code of Conduct - 1.
-During a suspension, an athlete or manager may practice (coach's discretion). - 2.
-During a suspension from sports in which an athlete or manager normally competes, the athlete or manager is not eligible to join any other sports. - 3.
+- b.
+During a suspension from sports in which the student participates, the student is not eligible to join any other activity. - c.
 Should an athlete be suspended at the start of any WIAA tournament event, they will be ineligible to participate for any further WIAA tournament games.